 If you notice any of the aforementioned mental stressors it is important to try and meet them head on.
 Exercise and diet are the best tools you possess as an owner to keep your dog mentally, emotionally and physically well.
 Routine is important to your dog, and as such you should take care to keep your dog on a regular schedule.
 Typically the more regular the schedule is, the more regular your dog is.

-There are certain physical triggers that could be causing your dog’s chronic diarrhea.
-These physical triggers could be any of the following.
+There are certain physical triggers that could be causing your dog’s diarrhea.
+Some of these physical triggers could be:

 -Dietary intolerance to grain